gaurav5430/100-days-of-code/log.md

 - it is possible to build a heap in O(n) using siftDown, while siftUp would build it in O(nlogn)
 - siftUp is mostly useful when you need to insert one at a time, like when creating a priority queue using a heap.
 - some great explanation here: https://stackoverflow.com/questions/9755721/how-can-building-a-heap-be-on-time-complexity/18742428#18742428

+### Day 29:
+Started Implementing Binary Tree using Array.

+**Learning**
+- how to do a level order traversal recursively.
+- how to persist state in recursive function.